Sleep paralysis

-Sleep paralysis is a state, during waking up or falling asleep, in which one is conscious but is unable to move or speak.
-During an episode, one may hallucinate (hear, feel, or see things that are not there), which often results in fear.
-Episodes generally last no more than a couple of minutes.
-It can recur or occur as a single episode.
+Sleep paralysis is a state, during waking up or falling asleep, in which a person is conscious but in a complete state of full-body paralysis.
+During an episode, the person may hallucinate (hear, feel, or see things that are not there), which often results in fear.
+Episodes generally last no more than a few minutes.
+It can recur multiple times or occur as a single episode.
+If you may wait to get out of it, try wiggling your toes and feet.

 The condition may occur in those who are otherwise healthy or those with narcolepsy, or it may run in families as a result of specific genetic changes.
 The condition can be triggered by sleep deprivation, psychological stress, or abnormal sleep cycles.
 The underlying mechanism is believed to involve a dysfunction in REM sleep.
-Lucid dreaming does not affect the chances of sleep paralysis but some lucid dreamers use this as a method of having a lucid dream.
 Diagnosis is based on a person's description.
 Other conditions that can present similarly include narcolepsy, atonic seizure, and hypokalemic periodic paralysis.

 Treatment options for sleep paralysis have been poorly studied.
 It is recommended that people be reassured that the condition is common and generally not serious.
 Other efforts that may be tried include sleep hygiene, cognitive behavioral therapy, and antidepressants.

-Between 8% and 50% of people experience sleep paralysis at some point during their life.
+Between 8% to 50% of people experience sleep paralysis at some point during their lifetime.
 About 5% of people have regular episodes.
 Males and females are affected equally.
 Sleep paralysis has been described throughout history.
 It is believed to have played a role in the creation of stories about alien abduction and other paranormal events.

 Symptoms and signs

-The main symptom of sleep paralysis is being unable to move or speak during awakening.
+The main symptom of sleep paralysis is being unable to move or speak during waking.

 Imagined sounds such as humming, hissing, static, zapping and buzzing noises are reported during sleep paralysis.
 Other sounds such as voices, whispers and roars are also experienced.
 It has also been known that one may feel pressure on their chest and intense pain in their head during an episode.
 These symptoms are usually accompanied by intense emotions such as fear and panic.
-People also have sensations of being dragged out of bed or of flying, numbness, and feelings of electric tingles or vibrations running through their body.
+People also have feelings of drowning or sinking, being dragged out of bed or of flying, numbness, and feelings of electric tingles or vibrations running through their body.

-Sleep paralysis may include hallucinations, such as an intruding presence or dark figure in the room, suffocating or the individual feeling a sense of terror, accompanied by a feeling of pressure on one's chest and difficulty breathing.
+Sleep paralysis may include hallucinations, such as an intruding presence or dark figure in the room.
+These are commonly known as sleep paralysis demons.
+It may also include the inability to breathe or the individual feeling a sense of terror, accompanied by a feeling of pressure on one's chest and difficulty breathing.